Get Hands-on Experience Through an Internship and/or Volunteer Opportunity

 • The Exploratorium -- Creates a culture of learning through innovative environments, programs, and tools that help people nurture their curiosity about the world around them.
 Outreach programs, field trips and classes for children and teachers available.

-• Golden Gate Audubon -- Dedicates itself to the conservation of our natural resources.
+• Golden Gate Bird Alliance -- Dedicates itself to the conservation of our natural resources.
 Focusing on wetlands and wildlife preservation, they fight for clean air and water and for stabilizing populations.
 Golden Gate Audubon hosts public field trips.

 • Golden Gate National Recreation Area -- Provides volunteer opportunities including removing non-native plants, growing native plants, working in one of the park's nurseries, restoring historic structures and protecting endangered species.